How to make Masala Vada like the ones you get in street food shops?

 - Add the ground mixture in the mixing bowl.

-- Take half of the soaked dal into the mixer.
+- Take half of the soaked dal and add it into the mixer.
 Dont add water.

 - Grind for 10 seconds and should not grind finely.